 Iris reticulata is a rock garden plant, meaning they don’t like heavy, wet soils such as clay.
 They do much better in leaner, well draining soil.
 If your soil is heavy clay, you can build up your beds with better soil to increase drainage.
 You can amend an existing bed with some compost.
 Since most bulbs need to be buried in the ground at twice the depth of the bulb, for Iris reticulata you only need a rather shallow hole.
 That is way better than digging deep holes.
 If anything, excavate a very shallow trench and sprinkle in a few bulbs, pointy side up.
 Cover with dirt.
 Wait a few months.
 Then weather improves, spring is almost ready to arrive (March 21st) and there are your flowers.
 Before spring officially starts, your garden will have little splotches of color.
 It’s that simple.

 The plant is small, about 4 to 6 inches, but each flower is large.
 There are many different colored flowers from white (variety Natasha), yellow (Iris danfordiae), to many different blues and purples.
 One year at the Philadelphia flower show I saw the prettiest little iris in one of the display gardens.
-It was called Iris histrioides Katharine Hodgkin and it has a yellow green flower with speckles.
+It was called Iris histrioides Katharine Hodgkin and it has a pale blue flower with a yellow blotch and some darker speckles.

 Combined with crocusses, your garden will dazzle with color, just when you need it most.
 Just as the iris, you buy crocus "bulbs" (or as they are know corms) in the fall.
 Plant them as soon as possible as you don't want them to dry out.
 There is also no need to plant these corms deeply.
 Just dig a shallow hole and position the corms with the pointy side up.
 Put a whole bunch together for a greater impact.